8Ginette8/gbif.range/README.md

 ![image](https://github.com/user-attachments/assets/2eef058d-3a0f-4b63-b053-7b1e4a94f3a2)

-Note that the function did not manage to get rid of observations from most likely captive individuals (e.g., in Europe, U.S. and South Africa); see the *CoordinateCleaner* R package (<a href="https://cran.r-project.org/web/packages/CoordinateCleaner/index.html">CRAN</a>) for improved filtering.
+Note that the function did not manage to get rid of observations of most likely non-informed captive individuals (e.g., in Europe, U.S. and South Africa); see the *CoordinateCleaner* R package (<a href="https://cran.r-project.org/web/packages/CoordinateCleaner/index.html">CRAN</a>) for improved filtering.
 We can also retrieve the tiger **IUCN red list status**, and its scientific names (accepted and synonyms) that were used in the download with the **GBIF backbone taxonomy**.
 If all = TRUE, additonal children and related doubtful names may also be extracted (not used in *get_gbif()*):

 ``` r
 get_status("Panthera tigris", all = FALSE)